DeKalb County small-business owners ready for busy season

 At least two Sycamore shop owners closed the week of Thanksgiving in preparation for the weekend’s rush.

-Kellie Erwin, the owner of children’s boutique store Adventure Sprouts, 235 W. State St. was one of them.
+Kellie Erwin, the owner of children’s boutique store Adventure Sprouts, 235 W. State St., was one of them.
 She opened her shop Sept.
 18.

 “It’s been really great,” Erwin said.
-“I feel like we opened at the perfect time, just given that there was Pumpkin Fest coming up and a lot of just events that were happening in downtown Sycamore.
+“I feel like we opened at the perfect time, just given that there was Pumpkin Fest coming up and a lot of events that were happening in downtown Sycamore.
 I’ve been very happy with how things have been, and the entire store has just been really well received by the community.”

 Erwin, who grew up in Sycamore and recently moved back after 10 years, said running a children’s boutique has always been a dream of hers.

-Erwin said she thinks she’s found an underserved market, and is really happy to see her vision come to life.
+Erwin said she thinks she’s found an underserved market and is really happy to see her vision come to life.
 Her children’s store offers clothes with sizes ranging from newborn up to youth extra large.
-A small selection of what Erwin called “mom and mini” clothes, for those who want to match their child’s fit to match theirs, also are offered.
+A small selection of what Erwin called “mom and mini” clothes, for those who want to match their child’s fit to theirs, also are offered.

 Veronica Young, 15, from Genoa, along with others from the Beth Fowler School of Dance perform in the window of Adventure Sprouts for visitors Friday, Nov.
 22, 2024, during Moonlight Magic in downtown Sycamore.